A Personal Licence allows you to supervise and authorises the sale and supply of alcohol in Licensed Premises.

 Your application can only be submitted within a 9 month period starting 12 months before the expiry of the licence.

-You can use our online tool to check when you can lodge your application and what documents are required.
+You can use our to check when you can lodge your application and what documents are required.

 The Scottish Government has published a detailed communications document on the Personal Licence renewal process.
 The Licensing Board will process applications in line with the Government's recommended approach.